whuwuteng/PSMNet-FusionX3/README.md

 | :----------------------------------------------------------: |
 |                *PSMNet-FusionX3*                |

-In the experiment, we compare our method with GCNet[^3], PSMNet, GuidedStereo[^4], and GCNet-CCVNorm[^5].
+In the experiment, we compare our method with GCNet[^3], PSMNet[^1], GuidedStereo[^4], and GCNet-CCVNorm[^5].
 There is no official code for GCNet, so the GCNet result is from the code of GCNet-CCVNorm.

 [^1]: Chang, Jia-Ren, and Yong-Sheng Chen.
 "Pyramid stereo matching network."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2018.